Alton Wayne Roberts: Conviction

 On December 4, 1964, The Federal Bureau of Investigation arrested several men for engineering a conspiracy to injure, oppress, threaten, and intimidate Chaney, Goodman, and Schwerner.
 Roberts was one of many rounded up that day.

 Roberts was indicted on February 28, 1967.
 He went to federal trial in Meridian on October 7 of that same year; 13 days later, he was convicted.
 At the sentencing hearing on December 29, 1967, Judge William Harold Cox sentenced Roberts to 10 years in federal prison.
 Roberts served no more than six years in McNeil Island Corrections Center, and was free on appeal bond.

-Encounter with Laurens Pierce
+Assault of Laurens Pierce

-Roberts gained national recognition on January 27, 1965, when Jack Thornell took photos of him beating up CBS cameraman Laurens Pierce outside the federal courthouse in Meridian where he was on trial at the time.
-Roberts' encounter with Pierce was mentioned in the press the next day.
+Roberts gained national recognition on January 27, 1965, for getting into a fight with CBS cameraman Laurens Pierce outside the federal courthouse in Meridian where he was on trial at the time.
+Roberts had grabbed Pierce's camera as he was taking pictures of him, which escalated when Roberts punched Pierce during the struggle.
+Jack Thornell took photos of Roberts beating up the reporter, with the incident becoming widely circulated in the U.S. press the next day.
+In 1968, Roberts filed a diversity suit against Pierce, alleging that he had been the one to initiate the altercation, which ultimately did not go to court.

-Personal life

-Along with owning a bar, Roberts was also a window salesman and a mobile home salesman.
+Aftermath

-According to People, Roberts was running a seedy after-hours bar in 1989.
+According to People, Roberts was running a "seedy after-hours bar" in 1989.
 The bar was located on Virginia Drive in Meridian, Mississippi.

+He died on September 11, 1999.